Avoiding Amazon Scammers: 13 Tips

 Check image quality

-When viewing the contents of a page, also pay attention to the quality of the photos.
-“A good seller will have access to the products he sells, so he should have a lot of high-quality images,” said Jared Scott, Amazon expert at Effective Spend.
-To analyze the quality of the photos the seller uses, Scott advises moving the mouse cursor over the image and see if it can be enlarged.
-“High-resolution images allow you to evaluate the quality of the product yourself,” he explains.
-“Amazon sellers who use one low-resolution image for their products are likely to use illegal photos and low-quality products.”
+Look at the quality of the photos as you browse through the page content.
+“A good salesperson will have access to the products they sell, so they need to have lots of high quality images,” says Jared Scott, Amazon expert at Effective Spend.
+To analyze the quality of the photos the seller is using, Scott suggests hovering over the image and seeing if you can enlarge it.
+“High-resolution imagery gives you the opportunity to see the quality of the product for yourself,” he explains.
+"Amazon sellers who use one low-resolution image for their products are more likely to use illegal photos and substandard merchandise."

 Sounds simple enough, right?
-But when people are enthusiastic about the product or already know that they want to buy it, they can not worry about this step.
-This is a mistake, because the product reviews section can tell you a lot, especially when it comes to inexperienced sellers.
-Too few reviews may indicate a recently released product or seller who has not managed to build a reputation on Amazon.
-Bad reviews are a sure sign of staying away from this seller.
-“By reading reviews from other customers, you can get a sense of the seller,” says Kreutzer.
-“For example, if several people claim that they have not received the goods, this will be a sign that the seller may be unreliable.”
+But when people are excited about a product or already know they want to buy it, they don't have to worry about this step.
+This is a mistake because the product reviews section can tell you a lot, especially when it comes to inexperienced sellers.
+Too few reviews could point to a recently released product or seller who hasn't built a reputation for themselves on Amazon.
+Bad reviews are a sure sign to stay away from this seller.
+“By reading testimonials from other customers, you can get an idea of the seller,” says Kreutzer.
+"For example, if several people say they never received the item, it would be a sign that the seller might be unreliable."

 Check the date of writing reviews